afterxleep/afterxleep.github.io/_posts/2020-02-24-my-ios-development-book-list.md

 - - - -

 ### 6. Practical Artificial Intelligence with Swift ($30) — [Intermediate]
-I just discovered this book a week ago and it is an interesting overview of the main things you can do in Swift (and iOS), in relation to CoreML and CreateML.
-Exercises and cover the major APIs for Vision, Audio, Language & Language/Text and Motion, some bits of Tensorflow and integrating Swift and Python together.
+I just discovered this book a week ago, and it is an interesting overview of the main things you can do in Swift (and iOS), with CoreML and CreateML.
+Exercises and cover the major APIs for Vision, Audio, Language & Language/Text and Motion, some bits of Tensorflow, and integrating Swift and Python.

 [Buy from Amazon](https://www.amazon.com/Practical-Artificial-Intelligence-Swift-Fundamental-ebook/dp/B07ZHPPVK3/ref=zg_bs_11006483011_38?_encoding=UTF8&psc=1&refRID=3TM5JYQVRJRZ4JY8SAHV)